 Tourism is one of the most important industries in Zanzibar representing 27% of ZNZ GDP, and 80% of foreign direct investment (FDI) opportunities (ZATI 2014).
 The modern tourism industry in Zanzibar started between 1990 – 1992 when the first new hotels were built.
-Numbers have increased ten-folds to over 200,000 tourists visiting Zanzibar in 2014.
+Numbers have increased ten-fold to over 200,000 tourists visiting Zanzibar in 2014.
 The increase in the tourism industry in Zanzibar corresponds with important economic, social and environmental changes, the effects of which have to be managed and implemented properly in order to ensure “pro-poor” growth and poverty alleviation among the locals.

 “Pro-Poor Tourism” is characterized as providing net benefits to the poor by way of economic gain, employment, opportunities for small/medium-size enterprises (SMEs), and infrastructure, protection of natural and cultural resources (Rotarou, 2014).
 The tourism industry represents one of with a high potential for ‘pro-poor’ growth in emerging economies.
 For many reasons which have been repeatedly demonstrated internationally, the tourism sector can represent one with a high potential for pro-poor growth and options to meet development needs.
 Tourism has a broad base, is a labour-intensive industry and has low barriers to entry thus providing significant employment opportunities to unskilled and semi-skilled persons.
 Tourism tends to be is inclusive, as it leads to the employment of women and enables numerous commercial opportunities to small micro enterprises across all phases of development.